 The Authority operates on a fiscal year from July 1 through June 30.
 The budget process begins in November, with senior management updating, reviewing, and formulating the Authority's long-term goals and strategies.
 At the same time, division managers and staff develop programs, plans, and objectives for the following fiscal year.
-In January, the Revenue Management staff review the first six months of the thencurrent fiscal year and departments submit budget requests that reflect operating needs and programs to achieve the Authority's goals and objectives.
+In January, the Revenue Generation & Partnership Development staff review the first six months of the then-current fiscal year and departments submit budget requests that reflect operating needs and programs to achieve the Authority's goals and objectives.
 Personnel, contractual services, utilities, maintenance, supplies and materials, business development, employee support, fixed assets (property, plant, and equipment), and capital projects are proposed and reviewed.
-The Revenue Management department, Talent, Culture & Capability department, Purchasing department, and ADC analyze the requests and determine the cost impact, where appropriate.
+The Revenue Generation & Partnership Development, Talent, Culture & Capability department, Procurement Department, and ADC analyze the requests and determine the cost impact, where appropriate.
 Meetings are held with each division to review the budget requests.
-To ensure that the budget is adequately funded and to maintain the Authority's strong financial condition, the Revenue Management department prepares a revenue budget that incorporates budget expenditure requests into the rate-setting formula to determine projected rates, fees, and charges to the airlines and other tenants.
+To ensure that the budget is adequately funded and to maintain the Authority's strong financial condition, the Revenue Generation & Partnership Development prepares a revenue budget that incorporates budget expenditure requests into the rate-setting formula to determine projected rates, fees, and charges to the airlines and other tenants.
 Budget workshops are held with the Authority Board to review the budget and receive further direction.
 The Authority Board adopts the budget as a whole.
 It may be amended as required, pending Authority Board approval, at any time during the year.